 Since he’d identified himself as a “lukewarm agnostic,” I offered him a series of what I believed were rationally compelling arguments that melded a little science and a little philosophy.
 He listened respectfully, and then said something that took me so off guard I was rendered speechless.
 He said,

 It’s a funny thing about you Catholics.
 Whenever I ask some Evangelical this question, they immediately invoke belief in God and preach Jesus to me.
 But whenever I ask a Catholic — if they even oppose abortion — they try to reason with me.
 If you don’t mind my asking, why hold back the Jesus card?

-I think I babbled out a few points about logic and science being common ground between a Catholic like me and an agnostic like him.
+I think I babbled out a few points about logic and science being common ground between a Catholic like me and an agnostic like him, and maybe mumbled something about natural law.
 But as he apparently wanted to have the last word, he said,